straf10/Hackathon-RAG/README.md

 ## Data Corpus

+Lexio is designed for financial documents in general (SEC filings, annual reports, prospectuses, etc.).
+The current demo corpus uses **15 10-K annual reports** from SEC EDGAR — limited to this subset for hackathon constraints (time and resources).
+You can add other financial PDFs to `data/` and re-ingest.

-Fifteen 10-K annual reports from SEC EDGAR, covering five companies across three fiscal years:
+**Current demo corpus** — five companies across three fiscal years:

 | Company           | FY 2023        | FY 2024        | FY 2025        |
 | ----------------- | -------------- | -------------- | -------------- |